Edit items and instances in bulk using Excel

 For common troubleshooting errors, check out this user guide: Fixing common errors when importing inventory from Excel

-If you receive the error "Subitem rows require an item serial number," be sure you are only adding item instances to existing items that were already in the exported Excel file.
-For the Row Type column, choose Subitem.
+If you receive the error "Subitem [Instance] rows require an item serial number," be sure you are only adding item instances to existing items that were already in the exported Excel file.
+For the Row Type column, choose Instance.
 Copy the Serial Number from the grey Item row above.
-Leave the Subitem ID field blank.
+Leave the Instance ID field blank.

 Comments